everx-labs/evernode-se/README.md

 ```
 Memory configuration values for ArangoDB can be found in [official documentation](https://www.arangodb.com/docs/3.10/administration-reduce-memory-footprint.html)

+*Note* Node engine also consumes memory and can not be limited.
+So during the work memory
+consumption will be slightly increasing.

+**Warning** Memory limitation affects Evernode SE performance so use it only if necessary

 # SE live control (REST API)

 Evernode SE has special REST endpoint `/se` that allows to perform *live* control over